dtao/autodoc/README.md

 [![Build Status](https://travis-ci.org/dtao/autodoc.png)](https://travis-ci.org/dtao/autodoc)

-Autodoc helps you keep your JavaScript project nice and simple.
-You can write tests and benchmarks in your comments, run them from the command line and auto-generate documentation with those same tests executing right in the browser.
+Autodoc lets you write tests in comments just above your JavaScript functions, then run those tests from the command line and auto-generate documentation with the same tests embedded and executing right in the browser.

 Introduction
 ------------

-Here, let's play Show Don't Tell.
-We'll start with something simple: a function that checks whether a value is an integer.
+Here, we'll start with something simple: a function that checks whether a value is an integer.
 We'll define the function in a file called **numbers.js** and write out a bunch of example cases in a block comment:

 ```javascript
 /**